krishnakartik1/irisDataset/README.md

 # irisDataset
-machine used to classify different types of the iris flower
+machine learnin used to classify different types of the iris flower